Terry Ledgerton: Clacton Town

-Ledgerton dropped into non-league football and joined Eastern Counties League club Clacton Town in the summer of 1955.
+Ledgerton dropped into non-League football and joined Eastern Counties League club Clacton Town during the 1955 off-season.
 He bagged 30 goals during the 1955–56 season to set a new goalscoring record at the club and beat his own record by scoring 31 goals in the 1956–57 season, winning the East Anglian Cup.
 Ledgerton was an integral part of the best years in the club's existence, firing in the goals which led the club to be accepted into the Southern League South-East Division, its highest ever placing in the league pyramid.
 After suffering relegation at the 1958–59 season, the club won the 1959–60 Southern League First Division title.
 Ledgerton played for Clacton into the 1960s.

 Personal life

 Ledgerton's grandson, Matt Waters, also became a footballer and is F.C.
 Clacton's all-time leading goalscorer.